Imatic-IT/bash-log/README.md

 ```
 echo "Info logging message" | log info
 ```
 You can output stdout and stderr of your command with different log level with
 ```
 example-command  > >(log 4) 2> >(log 0)

+If pipe output is important or you want to log in the middle of the pipe you can use

+example-command | tee >(log debug) | other-command

 ```

 ### Syslog facility usage